Gabrn/react-native-persistent-job/README.md

 jobWithTopic()
 ```

-Then after we call the the job we can subscribe to the topic like this:
+Then we can subscribe to the topic like this (it is also possible to subscribe to a topic before we run the job, the first value we will receive is JOB_NOT_FOUND though, after that we will receive the rest of the states):
 ```js
 // subscribing the job
 const unsubscribe = persistentJob.store().subscribe('some_topic', (jobTopicOutput) => {